drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 then highpass filtered using a fourth-order Butterworth filter with a cutoff frequency of 50 Hz (to remove very low frequency background noise present in some of the recordings).
-The segmented syllables were then excised into separate WAV files, and root-mean-square normalized to equate loudness across talkers and stimulus identities.
+The segmented syllables were then excised into separate WAV files, and root-mean-square normalised to equate loudness across talkers and stimulus identities.
 Final duration of stimuli ranged from 311 ms (female 2 \ipa{/tɑ/}) to 677 ms (female 1 \ipa{/θɑ/}).